 San Francisco Hetch Hetchy Water and Power was established as a result of the Raker Act of 1913, which granted water and power resources rights-of-way on the Tuolumne River in Yosemite National Park and Stanislaus National Forest to the City.
 Hetch Hetchy is a stand-alone enterprise comprised of two funds, Hetch Hetchy Power and Hetch Hetchy Water, a portion of the Water Enterprise's operations, specifically the up-country water supply and transmission service for the latter.
-Hetch Hetchy accounts for the activities of Hetch Hetchy Water and Power and is engaged in the collection and conveyance of approximately 85% of the City's water supply and in the generation and transmission of electricity from that resource, as well as the City Power services including energy efficiency and renewables.
-The CleanPowerSF, launched in May 2016, provides green electricity from renewable sources to residential and commercial customers in San Francisco and is reported as part of Hetch Hetchy Power.
+Hetch Hetchy accounts for the activities of Hetch Hetchy Water and Power and is engaged in the collection and transmission of electricity from that resource, as well as the City Power services including energy efficiency and renewables.
+The CleanPowerSF, launched in May 2016, provides green electricity from renewables to residential and commercial customers in San Francisco and is reported as part of Hetchy Power.

 Approximately 70% of the electricity generated by Hetch Hetchy Power is used to provide electric service to the City's municipal customers (including the San Francisco Municipal Transportation Agency, Recreation and Parks Department, the Port of San Francisco, the San Francisco International Airport and its tenants, San Francisco General Hospital, street lights, Moscone Convention Center, and the Water and Wastewater Enterprises).
 The majority of the remaining 30% balance of electricity is sold to other utility districts, such as the Turlock and Modesto Irrigation Districts (the Districts).
 As a result of the 1913 Raker Act, energy produced above the City's Municipal Load is sold first to the Districts to cover their pumping and municipal load needs and any remaining energy is either sold to other municipalities and/or government agencies (not for resale) or sold into the California Independent System Operator (CAISO).
-Hetch Hetchy operation is an integrated system of reservoirs, hydroelectric power plants, aqueducts, pipelines, and transmission lines.
+Hetch Hetchy operation is an integrated system of reservoirs, hydroelectric